AnthonyCalandra/modern-cpp-features/README.md

 # C++11/14/17

 ## Overview
+Many of these descriptions and examples come from their proposal papers, summarized in my own words.

 C++17 includes the following new language features:
 - [template argument deduction for class templates](#template-argument-deduction-for-class-templates)
 - [declaring non-type template parameters with auto](#declaring-non-type-template-parameters-with-auto)